-Section 14.
-Interest Payment Program.
+Section 402.
+Interest payment program.

-This section would amend section 3071 of title 33, U.S.C.
-NOAA Corps does not have the same authority for the repayment of interests on education loans as the other Uniformed Services.
+This section would amend subtitle E of title II of the Act of 2002 (33 U.S.C.
+3071 et seq.) such that the Secretary may pay the interest on student loans of eligible officers.
+The NOAA Corps does not have the same authority for the repayment of interests on education loans as the other uniformed services.
 The Department of Defense and the Coast Guard offer the interest payment program as a recruiting incentive.
 This section would provide the statutory authority for the repayment of interest payments on educational loans for up to 36 months while the officer is serving.
-This section is intended to help NOAA Corps compete for highly qualified recruits.
+This section is intended to help the NOAA Corps compete for highly qualified students.